 - Tip #1: Understand how to take great product photos.
 The best thing you can do is spend time understanding how to excel at product photography.
-To read up on the topic, check out this epic resource.

 - Tip #2: Use photos of people using your products.
 Don’t just feature your product—feature people happily using your products.
 It’s a great way to quickly connect with visitors who are landing on your website and seeing your products for the very first time.